 - The elevator stops between floors, and people inside it suffer from claustrophobia, anxiety, and stress while waiting to be rescued.

 - The floor is slippery, and you fall either as you enter or exit.

 The above scenarios may be accompanied by broken bones, head trauma, bruises, and many other injuries.
 Give the Mike Agruss Law a call today and let us hear about your case.

 Every year, plenty of children end up in the emergency room due to elevator accidents.
 Some very young children get injured because they lack the coordination, balance, and strength required to ride an elevator.
 They may also have some inappropriate actions when mimicking what adults are doing, such as running into an elevator when the door is about to close or jumping while they are inside.
 The result can be a minor bruise or broken bones, and other injuries.

 In other cases, even when children are well behaved, there may be accidents due to elevator malfunction, a sudden drop, or faulty equipment.
-In these cases, you need an elevator lawyer from Agruss Law Firm to help you determine liability, whether it is the owner, the maintenance team, or whoever manufactured the equipment.
+In these cases, you need an elevator lawyer from Mike Agruss Law to help you determine liability, whether it is the owner, the maintenance team, or whoever manufactured the equipment.
 Let us know about your child’s injuries so that we can start fighting for their rights.
 Make an appointment today.